 The sailing area proposed is in the South Western part of Holland in the Zeeland region.
 The proposed rally will take place on the Veerse Meere and the Oosterschelde.
 The Veerse Meere is non tidal and a very sheltered area of water whilst the Oosterschelde is tidal and a little more exposed.
 (See maps)

-Two dates are considered, one at the beginning of the year to take place during the Spring Bank Holiday week when UK schools are on holiday (the same period as this year’s 2016 Chichester Rally):-
+Two dates are considered, one at the beginning of the year to take place during the Spring Bank Holiday week when UK schools are on holiday (the same period as the 2016 Chichester Rally):-

 The other date is to be later in the year when hopefully the weather will be a little warmer and UK schools are again on holiday:-

 The start days on the Friday (pm) are to enable the ferry night crossings to be taken (dep.
 Approx. midnight) and arrive in Holland at 8.00am Saturday morning.
 Day crossings on a very crowded boat are best avoided.
 You just waste a whole day and arrive when everything is shutting up!